tenox7/wrp/README.md

 ## Minimal Requirements

-* Server/Gateway should run on a modern hardware/os that supports memory hungry Chrome.
-The Google Chrome Browser must be installed.
+* Server/Gateway requires modern, decent spec hardware and operating system that is supported by [Go language](https://github.com/golang/go/wiki/MinimumRequirements) and Chrome/Chromium Browser, which must be installed.
 * Client Browser needs to support `HTML FORMs` and `ISMAP`.
 Typically [Mosaic 2.0](http://www.ncsa.illinois.edu/enabling/mosaic/versions) would be minimum version for forms.
 However ISMAP was supported since 0.6B, so if you manually enter url using `?url=...`, you can use the earlier version.

 ## Troubleshooting